-Although regarded as undesirable, the cane toad is not officially declared a Queensland pest.
-However, Moreton Island is one of a few locations in costal Queensland where cane toads are not established.
-Brisbane City Council employs cane toad detection dogs to sniff out cane toads who may have hidden in camping or fishing gear.
-Watch a video of a cane toad detection dog in action and find out how you can help keep Moreton Island cane toad free.
+Although regarded as undesirable, the cane toad is not officially declared a pest in Queensland.
+However, Moreton Island is one of a few locations in coastal Queensland where cane toads are not established.
+Brisbane City Council employs cane toad detection dogs to sniff out cane toads who may have hidden in vehicles and trailers and made their way to the island.

 Cane toads have: